The online Comment window has expired

 • Default_avatar

-Karen Lemke almost 3 years ago
+Karen Lemke about 3 years ago

 Omnibus Resolution sponsored by Alders Murphy & Johnson; the Omnibus Resolution sponsored by Alder Zamaripa; the Omnibus Resolution sponsored by Alders Perez and Dimitrijevic; and in Amendment #7 (Century City Green Energy Jobs) by Kovac; Amendment #9 (Modular Home Manufacturing) by Kovac; Amendment #11 (Energy Efficiency Upgrades) by Dimitrijevic; Amendment #22 (Skillful Transitions Jobs Training by Kovac & Perez; and Amendment #23 (Employment and Job Training) by Johnson.